srobo/kitbook/SR2017 Kit Collation Plan.md

 All `usb-stick*` assets should be deleted.
 We are no longer going to track these in the Inventory.
 We will treat them in the same way as we treat camcons and USB cables - they will be counted at the end of the KCE.

 Once all parts have been moved their status is to be set to 'unknown'.

+CHECKIN completed at 15:11 on 4th August (day 2)